-Anatomical Theaters where one of the most important institutions in the history of medicine.
+Anatomical Theaters were one of the most important institutions in the history of medicine.
 They were used in teaching anatomy at early modern universities.
 In most of the cases – illegally, as they were forbidden by the Catholic Church.

-Anatomical Theatre, University of Padua
+Anatomical Theater, University of Padua

-Anatomical Theatre, University of Bologna
+Anatomical Theater, University of Bologna

-Anatomical Theatre, Ospedale del Ceppo, Pistoia
+Anatomical Theater, Ospedale del Ceppo, Pistoia

 The Ospedale del Ceppo was established in the 13th century, making it one of the world’s oldest functioning hospitals.
 It appears that medical lessons were held at the hospital from as early as the 16th century.
 Anatomy lessons were also held in the Anatomical Theater from the late 18th century.
 Neoclassical architecture, frescoed with grottesche and medallions displaying pastel colors; the sophisticated atmosphere was in striking contrast with the function of the place.
 The school was active until 1844.
 The theater is a rectangular room of medium size, with the anatomy table in the middle and two rows of raised benches for the students.